Skip to contents

 alternative

-Character.
-Alternative hypothesis: "two.sided" (default), "less", or "greater".
+One of "two.sided" (default), "less", "greater".

 plot_type

-Character.
-Type of plot: "boxplot" (default), "violin", or "both".
+One of "boxplot" (default), "violin", "both".

 add_jitter

 Logical.
-Add jittered points to the plot?
-Default is TRUE.
+Add jittered points?
+Default TRUE.

 point_size